wilkelab/therm_constraints_rate_variation/Huang_et_al_data/README.md

 - TableS1.csv: list of proteins analyzed
 - TableS2.csv: contact densities, rates, etc. for all sites in all proteins
-- alignments: folder containing all the alignments they used
+- wcn_profiles_209_monomers.csv: Weighted Contact Number (wcn) profiles for the 209 monomeric proteins used here